JanPretorius98/20713479-DatSci-Prac/README.md

 * Simple line plots – Shows physical values and how they change over time.
 * Choropleth maps – Although static, having a few choropleth maps from different t may help to show geographical differences.
 * Scatterplots – Help us to relate different variables to each other.

+There are some data operations, such as aggregating the covid cases and deaths by continent.
+I created a cuntion to do this, but this turned out to be much slower than just coding the transformation for specific code chunks.